visgl/deck.gl/docs/layers/contour-layer.md

 ## About

-`ContourLayer` renders contour lines for a given threshold and cell size.
-Internally it implements [Marching Squares](https://en.wikipedia.org/wiki/Marching_squares) algorithm to generate contour line segments and feeds them into `LineLayer` to render lines.
+`ContourLayer` renders `Isoline`s or `Isoband`s for a given threshold and cell size.
+Isoline represents collection of line segments that separate the area above and below a given threshold. `Isoband` represents a collection of polygons (filled area) that fill the area containing values in a given threshold range.
+To generate an `Isoline` single threshold value is needed, to generate an `Isoband` an Array with two values needed.
+Data is first aggregated using given cell size and resulting scalar field is used to run [Marching Squares](https://en.wikipedia.org/wiki/Marching_squares) algorithm that generates a set of vertices to form Isolines or Isobands.
+In below documentation `Isoline` and `Isoband` is referred as `contour`.

+## Usage

 ```js
 import DeckGL, {GridLayer} from 'deck.gl';